smilingprogrammer/GSoC-2024-blog/weeks/week8.md

 ### Task Overview

 The goal was to extract knowledge graph triplets from text.
 However, initial model requires a really high computational power, therefore we subtitute to using the quantized model.
-To achieve the usage of the quantized model, We made use of the Llama-cpp-python library and the model huggingface Python function, `triplextract()`, which enabled both NER and relationship extraction.
+To achieve the usage of the quantized model, We made use of the Llama-cpp-python library and implemented a function, `triplextract()`, which enabled us perform both NER and relationship extraction.
 Unlike the REBEL model, the Trplex model makes use of prompt as its input format, and also require specifying the `entity types` and `Relation` we will like to extract.
 Therefore we targeted entities like **LOCATION**, **DATE**, and **CITY**, and relations such as **POPULATION** and **AREA**.

 ### Implementation